SwedbankPay/swedbank-pay-sdk-ios/README.md

 ### Installation

-1. Add `pod SwedbankPaySDK` into your `Podfile`
+1. Add `pod 'SwedbankPaySDK'` into your `Podfile`
 2. Run `pod install`
 3. Restart Xcode if it was open
-4. Start using the SDK

 ### Usage

-To use Swedbank Pay iOS SDK you instantiate the `SwedbankPaySDKController` the way you see fit.
+To use Swedbank Pay iOS SDK you `import SwedbankPaySDK` in your `UIViewController` and instantiate the `SwedbankPaySDKController` the way you see fit.
 For instance in the example app it is instantiated inside an UIView:
 ```
 let swedbankPaySDKController = SwedbankPaySDKController.init(
     configuration: configuration,